 BackPack Supplemental Food Program

-West Denmark partners with other area Lutheran churches, the Salvation Army, local businesses and the Luck School National Honor Society in the BackPack supplemental food program.
+West Denmark partners with other area Lutheran churches, the Salvation Army, local businesses and the Luck School in the BackPack supplemental food program.
 Through the BackPacks we help feed hungry children and families in the Luck School District on weekends when many children do not have access to adequate meals.
 Food is provided by the churches, purchased from Wayne’s Grocery at cost, and through Second Harvest distributed through the Salvation Army.
 Non-perishable food is delivered to the school.
-Luck National Honor students, supervised by advisor Renee Gavinski, pack grocery bags (donated by Wayne’s Foods) and deliver them to the classrooms for students to take home on Fridays.
 Children who qualify for this program take a bag of food home each weekend.
 We are currently supplying about 65 “BackPacks” each week.
-Ty and Jenni Tretsven administrate the Luck end of the program supervising the packing process and maintaining the running inventory.

 Loaves and Fishes Food Pantry

 The local Food Pantry is supported by area churches, individuals and the USDA food program.
 Non-perishable food may be dropped off at church any time and is taken to the pantry about once a month by a volunteer.
 If you need help providing food for your family, contact the Loaves and Fishes Food Pantry at 715-472-2003.
-Pastor Mike is the coordinator of this program.
+Pam Girtz is our coordinator.

 Knit or crocheted with color and compassion, each prayer shawl is unique and intended to wrap the recipient with the warmth of human empathy and God’s eternal love.
 Prayer shawls are available for members to take to a loved one or a neighbor in need.
 Often they have a small flaw – a sign of our brokeness and hurt, but the flaw is caught up in the web and does not unravel or diminish the beauty of the gift.
 So it is with us.
 “Be well, be healed, Beloved.”